hariohmprasath/backstage-aws-sam-app-python/README.md

 ## Overview

-The project is a scaffolding template for backstage that helps to create AWS SAM based serverless application using python.
+Scaffolding template for backstage to create AWS SAM based serverless application using python.
 The Software Templates part of Backstage is a tool that can help you create Components inside Backstage.
 By default, it has the ability to load skeletons of code, template in some variables, and then publish the template to some locations like GitHub or GitLab.

 ## Installation